daqichen/Firebase-admin-console-FlaskAPI/README.md

 ## CRUD Requests

 Create, Read, Update, and Delete (CRUD) are the basic four back-end operations you should be able to execute upon the DB.
-And one of the most basic operations you might want to perform is to <strong>READ</strong> and view all the documents in your DB (in NoSQL DB, datapoints are referred to as "documents").
+And one of the most basic operations you might want to perform is to `READ` and view all the documents in your DB (in NoSQL DB, datapoints are referred to as "documents").
 This can also act as a sanity check for the configuration in your Flask app to connect with your Firestore DB.

 ```python
 @app.route('/list', methods=['GET'])